• Skip to main content

 Emeritus törzskapitány (Emeritus Staff Captain)

-Vitéz Mária Elekes Haraldson de Szentkatolna
+Vitéz Nob.
+Mária Elekes Haraldson de Szentkatolna

 Emeritus főkincstárnok törzskapitány (Emeritus Head of Treasury Staff Captain)